ye-kyaw-thu/NLP-Class/exercise/README.md

 14. String similarity measurement with edit-distance FST
 15. FST model for conversion small-capital, capital-to-small
 16. Kayah ASCII to Kayah Unicode font conversion with FST
+17. Report/Paper writing with Latex (we used xelatex)

 *** to all my students,
 Try to finish above all homeworks ASAP!!!